JonathanTron/chef-sentry/README.md

 sentry Cookbook
 =================

 Installs and configure Sentry realtime error logging and aggregation platform.
+This cookbook supports sentry 7.7.1 and above.

 Requirements
 ------------